skurhse/bass/README.md

 ### 1. What is [os-level virtualization](https://en.wikipedia.org/wiki/OS-level_virtualization)?

-'OS-level virtualization' is a virtualization paradigm in which the kernel allows the existence of multiple isolated user space instances, called containers.
+'OS-level virtualization' or 'containerization' is a virtualization paradigm in which the kernel allows the existence of multiple isolated user space instances called containers.

 OS-level virtualization usually imposes less overhead than machine virtualization because programs use the operating system's normal system call interface.